 A monthly supplement is provided to seniors who have little or no income other than the federal Old Age Security (OAS) pension and Guaranteed Income Supplement (GIS).

-The table below shows the maximum SIP benefit seniors can receive and the taxable income levels (excluding the federal OAS pension and GIS) where the SIP benefit becomes $0, based on client category. *Effective July 1, 2021
+The table below shows the maximum SIP benefit seniors can receive and the taxable income levels, excluding the federal OAS pension and GIS, where the SIP benefit becomes $0 for each household type (rates effective July 1, 2023):

 |Client Category - Living at home||Maximum SIP Benefit (monthly)||Annual Taxable Income Level where SIP becomes $0|